 A radio control system is made up of two elements, the transmitter you hold in your hands and the receiver you put inside your drone.
 Dramatically simplifying things here, your drone transmitter will read your stick inputs and send them through the air to your receiver in near real time.
 Once the receiver has this information it passes it on to your drones flight controller which makes the drone move accordingly.
-A radio will have four separate channels for each direction on the sticks along with some extra ones for any auxiliary switches it may have.

 Frequency and Channels

 Thankfully frequency and channel wise radio controls are a lot smarter than their FPV counter parts and are much easier to manage.
 Video transmitters and receivers for example both require setting to the correct channel along with diligent channel management every time you fly.
-A Radio Controller however simply needs to bind or pair with a receiver when it's first setup.
+A Radio Controller however simply needs to bind or pair with a rc radio receiver when it's first setup.

 From then on it will always link and hop over various frequencies in the 2.4Ghz band to ensure a solid link with theoretically hundreds of pilots operating at the same time.

 The limit of range is normally where the receiver can no longer clearly hear what the transmitter telling it and typically falls in the 1km range in normal conditions.
 Imagine trying to talk to someone across a field The range of your radio link will be dependent on a few factors:

 - The output power of your transmitter - Many run just below the legal maximum to be compliant with international standards.

 - The sensitivity of the Receiver - A more sensitive receiver is like having better hearing, the signal will travel further however it may pickup more noise in certain conditions

 - The quality of your antennas at both ends - Antennas could be an entire article on their own but basically a larger antenna will send and receive a better signal.
 Often optimising your antenna placement will make a huge difference to the performance to the system.